silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 ## Configuring protected assets

+In most cases, developers can just interact with File and Image objects without worrying about how Silverstripe CMS resolve file names or responds to requests.
+Some advanced use cases may occasionally require developers to adjust the HTTP response to file request.

+Most of the routing logic for serving Files is controlled via the `AssetStore` interface.
+The default implementation of the `AssetStore` is `FlysystemAssetStore`.

 ### Configuring: Protected folder location

 In the default SilverStripe configuration, protected assets are placed within the web root into the